thisismypassport/shrinko8/README.md

 If you need to explicitly specify the type of each additional input cart, you can instead use `--extra-input`

 Also, if both the input and output are exports, all carts from the input get placed in the output, unless `--cart` is explicitly specified.

+## Pico8 versions

+By default, Shrinko8 tries to preserve the pico8 version the cart was created with, as well as - when minifying - avoid using features not supported by said pico8 version.

+However, some cart formats (roms, js and pod exports) don't store this version, in which case pico8 will create a cart targetting a recent pico8 version, which will require that version of pico8 or newer to load.

+You can use `--output-version <version>` (where version can be a string like 'v0.2.6b' or a raw number like 42) to explicitly specify which version to use for the generated cart - or just `--update-version` to use the latest version shrinko8 supports.

+You can also use `--version` to print the input cart's pico8 version.

 # Unminification